soer3n/yaho/README.md

-# Building and pushing an image
+# Building and pushing as an image to private registry
 export IMG="image_name:image_tag"
 make docker-build docker-push